CartoDB/mobile-sample-data-collection/README.md

 1. Clone this repository, open the Xamarin project (data.collection.sln) in Visual Studio, wait for the packages to restore
 2. Rename `Conf_Template.cs` in the *data.collection/Conf* folder to `Conf.cs`
-3. Change as minimum following:
+3. Update Conf.cs with your data, as minimum following:

 * **Username** - your CARTO username
 * **MapName** - your map name, it is like GUID in URL of your map, but the formatting is a bit different: add `tpl_` as prefix and replace dashes with underscores, so with our map, original `76370647-9649-4d19-a6d5-4144348a6f67` becomes to : `tpl_76370647_9649_4d19_a6d5_4144348a6f67`